340:40-5-1. Child care plan

 (3) The system maps the entire family share copayment to each child's authorization where the "copay exempt" field is marked N and maps a zero copayment to each authorization marked S in the "copay exempt" field.

-(e) The entire monthly family share copayment appears on the tape from the point-of-service (POS) machine each time the client swipes attendance at the child care facility.
+(e) The entire monthly family share copayment appears on the point-of-service (POS) machine tape each time the client records attendance at the child care facility.

 (g) Refer to OAC 340:40-7-11(c)(5) for information on court-ordered child care payments and third party payments made directly to the child care provider.

-(h) Refer to OAC 340:40-9-2(e) for information regarding calculation of the family share copayment when the client changes child care providers.
+(h) Refer to OAC 340:40-9-2(e) for information regarding how to calculate the family share copayment when the client changes child care providers.

-(1) Reasons the provider may give for this requirement include limiting disruptions to program content so all children participate fully in the quality content of the child care program or to reduce transportation costs for the provider.
+(1) Reasons the provider may give for this requirement include limiting disruptions to program content so all children participate fully in the child care program's quality content or to reduce transportation costs for the provider.

-(2) For example, when the client's work or school schedule does not begin until 11:00 a.m., but the provider requires attendance by 9:00 a.m., the client swipes attendance by entering a previous in for 11:00 a.m. on the POS machine when the child is picked up at the end of the day.
+(2) For example, when the client's work or school schedule does not begin until 11:00 a.m., but the provider requires attendance by 9:00 a.m., the client records attendance by entering a previous in for 11:00 a.m. using the POS machine or ECC Connect mobile app when the child is picked up at the end of the day.

-(b) When the client chooses to drop the child off at the child care provider earlier than the approved plan of service hours or leaves the child later for personal reasons, the provider may charge the client for the additional hours.
+(b) When the client chooses to drop the child off at the child care provider earlier than the approved service plan hours, or leaves the child later for personal reasons, the provider may charge the client for the additional hours.